Is Vietnam easy to travel?

 Driving your bike

 Road speeds are slow in Vietnam.
 Crashes are frequent, but at paces where you are likely to get back up again.
 Overall, driving in Vietnam is not as dangerous as people might think.
+There is some method to the madness here, despite it being hard to recognise when riding amongst the chaos.
 We recommend having experience on a motorbike, but it is common for backpackers with no motorbike experience to tackle the entire country.
+This freedom puts Vietnam at the top of the list for adventure holidays, whatever your pace.

 Tigit locations are heavily stocked with motorbike gear.
-We focused all our covid energy trying to survive by selling to Vietnamese.
-We have cheap stuff and extremely expensive stuff.
-Also if you follow the Tigit booking platform, it is now possible to rent basic gear.
+We focused all our covid energy trying to survive by selling to Vietnamese and the surviving expats.
+We have cheap stuff, extremely expensive stuff and stuff that’s in between.
+We have gear that’s breathable and airy enough to avoid the heat stroke of the south.
+We have gear that’s snug enough for the mountains of the north.
+Also if you follow the Tigit booking platform, it is now possible to rent basic gear along with your bike.

 For more information, read my article on what to bring and wear.